 We’re all on the edge of what’s being called the ‘Great Rehire.’
 We know that an average of 70% of the workforce has and will continue to work uninterrupted both virtually and in the office.
 That leaves a large, displaced group of candidates that will either return to their current careers or new ones.
 When that happens is anyone’s guess.

-What teams can do now is a lot of the above – optimize your recruitment channels, build compelling drip marketing and attraction packages, leverage smart scouring tools, and start your research now to be sure you are ready when the hiring begins.
+What teams can do now is a lot of the above – optimise your recruitment channels, build compelling drip marketing and attraction packages, leverage smart scouring tools, and start your research now to be sure you are ready when the hiring begins.
 To the TA leadership, if you aren’t already involved in future planning, get ahead of it now.
 This has the potential to be a massive rehire, at least we all hope, and we don’t have a precedent in modern hiring to compare.
 Be ready to be nimble.

 Choosing the Right Scouring Tools and Technology